Create a functional yet stylish hexagon DIY pen holder using cardstock and a bit of creativity!

 Its versatility makes it perfect for adding charm and practicality to any setting!

-Whether you’re looking to declutter your workspace, give a thoughtful homemade gift, or simply enjoy the process of crafting, this hexagon DIY pen holder is a delightful project to undertake.
+Whether you’re looking to declutter your workspace, give a thoughtful homemade gift, or simply enjoy the process of crafting, this hexagon DIY pen holder is a great project to undertake.

 Other quick and easy desk organizers you might like to try include this super cute DIY Mini Paper Drawers, Triangle DIY Desk Organizer, or even these Paper Pencil Wraps.